-The Haven Center, Inc. ("The Haven Center") will ensure that all employees hired to work at a The Haven Center facility will be qualified to work as a marijuana establishment agent and properly trained to serve in their respective roles in a compliant manner.
+The Haven Center, Inc. ("Haven Center") will ensure that all employees hired to work at a Haven Center facility will be qualified to work as a marijuana establishment agent and properly trained to serve in their respective roles in a compliant manner.
+Haven Center will maintain a list of anticipated positions and their qualifications.